-COVID-19 - A person in the home tested positive for Covid19 but had no other symptoms.
-Client was tested Dec 14 and were informed on Dec15 they were positive.
+SHO husband tested positive for COVID-19 but had no other symptoms.
+SHO and client were tested Dec 14 and were informed on Dec 15, they were positive.
+Incident Investigation Recommendations: TC to review updated COVID-19 Support

-Investigation Recommendations: TC to review updated COVID-19 Support Home Prevention Protocol with SHO, Manager to review COVID-19 reporting process with SHO.
-HSC Recommendations: no additional recommendations.
+Hordent Investigation Recommendations: 1C to review updated COVID-19 Support Home Prevention Protocol with SHO, Manager to review COVID-19 reporting process with SHO.